jhx0/booky/README.md

 # booky

-booky is a very simple (KISS) and easily hackable bookmark manager writte in pure POSIX sh!
+booky is a very simple (KISS) and easily hackable bookmark manager written in pure POSIX sh!

 **Usage:**